Created by Karl Kesel and Tom Grummet

 Joined (honorary member): Legionnaires #31 (Nov.
 1995)

 Conner Kent is the second hero to call himself Superboy.
-The first was the Man of Stell himself, Superman, who went by the name during his adventures as a boy, and with the Legion of Super-Heroes.
+The first was the Man of Steel himself, Superman, who went by the name during his adventures as a boy, and with the Legion of Super-Heroes.

 After Superman's death at the hands of Doomsday, (Superman #75) Project Cadmus—a high tech lab devoted to the study of genetics and cloning—fast-tracked the development of a Superman clone.
 Kryptonian DNA, however, proved impossible to stabilize for the purposes of cloning, and Cadmus created twelve iterations before finding the solution.
 For "Experiment Thirteen," the lead scientist, Paul Westfield, decided to try to stabilize the DNA by adding human strains to it.